Receive a free download on Management Education and the SDGs

 “Initially, I had not considered how deeply ingrained assumptions shape the way businesses and individuals approach social challenges.
 However, the exercise forced me to critically reflect on my perspectives and preconceived notions about poverty and business strategies aimed at the Base of the Pyramid (BoP).
 By engaging with historical and cultural artifacts, I was able to deconstruct these assumptions and develop a clearer understanding of how businesses can truly integrate purpose with profit.”

-For Voola, PRME has provided more than just an academic framework, “The PRME Principles give us a Framework to be kind in business.”
+For Voola, PRME has provided more than just an academic framework, “The Principles of PRME give us a framework to be kind in business.”
 As someone who has personally experienced the power of human generosity (having received a kidney transplant), he sees the Principles as a blueprint for integrating empathy and purpose into professional education.

 While acknowledging that responsible management education remains somewhat niche, Voola remains optimistic.
 His work continues to challenge the status quo, inspire students, and demonstrate that business can be a powerful vehicle for positive social change.